Lillinator/navigation-menu-modifier/README.md

 # @Lillinator's Discourse side-bar modifier
-This theme component allows more granular customizations of Discourse side-bar sections and properties.
+This theme component allows more granular customizations of the Discourse forum side-bar sections and properties.